-Inputting and parsing URL: We integrate the feature of WSDL parsing previously provided by MT4WS (C-A. Sun et al. MT4WS: An automated metamorphic testing system for web services, IJHPCN 9(1/2): 104-115, 2016.).
-In this way, all parameters and their types of the WSUT’s WSDL are automatically obtained.
+Inputting and parsing the URL: We integrate the WSDL parsing functionality provided by MT4WS (C-A. Sun et al. MT4WS: an automated metamorphic testing system for web services, IJHPCN 9(1/2): 104-115, 2016).
+This enables all the (WSDL) parameters and their types to be automatically obtained.

-Parameters setting: The tester is responsible for selecting operations of the current WSUT to be tested, and partitioning each parameter into disjoint choices.
-This component aims to collect information for partitioning and generating test cases.
+Parameter setting: The tester is responsible for selecting which operations of the current WSUT are to be tested, and for partitioning each parameter into disjoint choices.

-Partition setting: The tester is responsible for specifying partitions though combining choices associated with each parameter.
+Partition setting: The tester is responsible for specifying the partitions by combining the choices associated with each parameter.

-Test case generation: The tester is responsible for specifying the mode of test case generation, namely, either randomly generating test cases based on the parameters, or uploading test cases generated using other techniques.
+Test case generation: The tester is responsible for specifying the mode of test case generation (either randomly generating test cases based on the parameters, or uploading test cases generated using other techniques).

-Execution demonstrates the summary of testing results, including the information of test cases executed (number, input, expected output, belonging partition), and testing result (i.e. pass or fail).
-If test cases are randomly generated, the tester has to check the testing result individually.
-Otherwise, when all tests have been completed, a test report is provided in a file that can be downloaded.
+Execution.
+This feature presents a summary of the testing results, including details of the test case execution (number, input, expected output, partition, and result (pass or fail).
+For randomly generated tests, the tester has to check each individual result.
+Otherwise, when all tests have been completed, a report is generated in a downloadable file.

-Back-end logic is composed of several Restful APIs and Java classes: APIs are responsible for receiving HTTP message from the front-end interface and sending the HTTP message to the front-end interface.
-The controller class is responsible for updating test profile according to the test results and selecting test cases from partitions.
-The selected test cases are wrapped in SOAP messages and sent to web service under test by the proxy class, which also intercepts the test results.
+The back-end logic is composed of several Restful APIs and Java classes: The APIs are responsible for communicating HTTP messages to and from the front-end interface.
+The controller class is responsible for updating the test profile according to the test results, and for selecting test cases from the partitions.
+The selected test cases are wrapped in SOAP messages and sent to the web service under test through the proxy class, which also intercepts the test results.

 R3C6: Section 4 reports the empirical studies conducted to evaluate the performance of the proposed method.
 A set of research questions are described and then answers in the results section.
 The authors may consider the possibility to anticipate the research questions as a way to motivate the paper in the Introduction or in a section describing the research approach followed in this paper.

-Response: Thanks for the suggestion.
-Originally, we described research questions in the Empirical Study section and answers in the Experimental Results section, in order to make the presentation more structural.
-We agree that moving the research questions to the Introduction may help improve the logic of the study.
-Accordingly, we decide to embed research questions in the Introduction as goals to motivate the work in this paper.
+Response: Thank you for the suggestion.
+Originally, we had presented the research questions in the Empirical Study section, and the answers in the Experimental Results section, to provide a structured presentation.
+However, we agree with the suggestion that moving the research questions to the Introduction may help improve the flow and presentation.
+Accordingly, we have now embedded the research questions in the Introduction as goals to motivate the work of the paper.
 Please also refer to our response to R3C2.

-Action: In the revised version, we have followed the suggestion to restructure the Introduction, and added research motivation before presenting the contributions in Section 1.
+Action: In the revised manuscript, we have followed the suggestion and restructured the Introduction, adding the research motivation before presenting the contributions (Section 1).

 R3C7: The empirical study itself is quite interesting.
 I would suggest adding a subsection summarising the results and possible limitations discovered during the experimentation.
 Besides, since the three different case studies have more or less the same dimensions in terms of LOC, it would be nice understanding the scalability of the proposed approach.